October is National Pork Month

 October has been designated National Pork Month.
 That makes it an especially good time to reflect on the importance of the pork industry to this state.

 It’s unlikely that anyone who lives in Iowa does not already know that pork production contributes mightily to the economic vitality of the Hawkeye State.
 It may come as a surprise, however, that hogs raised in Iowa account for more than 30 percent of US hog production.
 Iowa ranks as the nation’s top hog-producing state.
 It’s also the top state for pork exports.

 According to the Iowa Pork Producers Association:

-B).
-The total production value for Iowa hog farming exceeded $6.5 billion in 2013.
+– The total production value for Iowa hog farming exceeds $6.5 billion.